-Hip replacement surgery can relieve you from acute pain, deformity, or disability caused due to any of the reason, such as osteoarthritis, accident, or childhood hip disease etc. It is generally proposed when no other treatment is able to relieve you from hip joint pain and discomfort.
-If your orthopedic doctor has finally advised a hip replacement surgery, it is the time to know how this surgery would change your life for good.
+Hip replacement surgery can relieve you from acute pain, deformity, or disability caused due to any of the reasons, such as osteoarthritis, accident, or childhood hip disease, etc. It is generally proposed when no other treatment is able to relieve you from hip joint pain and discomfort.
+If your orthopedic doctor has finally advised a hip replacement surgery, it is time to know how this surgery would change your life for good.

-Hip replacement has the success rate of over 95%, 10 years after the surgery, and over 85%, 20 years post-operation.
-After the surgery, over 98% patients reported complete relief from hip pain and did not required revision surgery later.
+Hip replacement has a success rate of over 95%, 10 years after the surgery, and over 85%, 20 years post-operation.
+After the surgery, over 98% of patients reported complete relief from hip pain and did not require revision surgery later.

 You will need hip replacement, if you are suffering from any of the below:

 - Advanced arthritis